Per- and Polyfluoroalkyl Substances (PFAS)

 Community Water Supply Sampling

-In 2021, the Illinois Environmental Protection Agency completed a statewide investigation into the prevalence and occurrence of per- and polyfluoroalkyl substances (PFAS) in finished drinking water at all 1,749 community water supplies in Illinois.
-Illinois EPA provided direct notice to each of the community water supplies, and appreciates the cooperation received from community water supplies as part of this important project.
+In 2021, the Illinois Environmental Protection Agency completed a statewide investigation into the prevalence and occurrence of PFAS in finished drinking water representing all 1,749 community water supplies in Illinois.
+Illinois EPA notified each of the community water supplies about this important project, and appreciates their cooperation.
 The Illinois EPA continues to work with community water supplies where PFAS chemicals were detected to ensure residents are informed and to determine next steps to reduce exposures.

 Groundwater Standard Development

 35 Illinois Administrative Code (IAC) 620 establishes various aspects of groundwater quality, including method of classification of groundwater, non-degradation provisions, standards for quality of groundwater, and various procedures and protocols for the management and protection of groundwater.
 On December 8, 2021, Illinois EPA proposed amendments to the Part 620 regulations.
 The proposed amendments update toxicity data for various listed chemicals; update exposure factors; introduce groundwater quality standards for six PFAS: perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), perfluorononanoic acid (PFNA), perfluorohexanesulfonic acid (PFHxS), perfluorobutanesulfonic acid (PFBS), and hexafluoropropylene oxide dimer acid (HFPO-DA or GenX); and update other portions of the regulations.
-The Illinois Pollution Control Board published its Opinion and First Notice of the proposed rule in the Illinois Register on March 29, 2024.
-Information on the proposed amendments may be found on the 620 Groundwater Quality page.
-The Board's Opinion and First Notice may be found here.
+The Illinois Pollution Control Board has released the following regarding the proposed rule:

 Class B Firefighting Foam - PFAS Reduction Act (Public Act 102-0290)

-Class-B firefighting foam, Aqueous Film-Forming Foam (AFFF), contains Per- and Polyfluoroalkyl Substances (PFAS), a group of chemical compounds that has been associated with serious environmental and human health hazards.
-The use of AFFF near well fields or surface water bodies has the potential to contaminate groundwater and thus nearby drinking water supplies.
+Class-B firefighting foam, Aqueous Film-Forming Foam (AFFF), contains PFAS, a group of chemical compounds that has been associated with serious environmental and human health hazards.
+The use of AFFF near well fields or surface water bodies has the potential to contaminate groundwater and nearby drinking water supplies.
 Released into a waterway, AFFF may cause injury to wildlife.

-In April 2024, U.S. EPA published updated interim guidance on the destruction and disposal of PFAS.
-Two currently available disposal technologies outlined in U.S. EPA’s interim guidance that may be effective for Class B firefighting foam include (i) landfilling of in permitted hazardous waste (Resource Conservation and Recovery Act [RCRA] Subtitle C) landfills and (ii) underground injection in permitted Class I deep wells.
-The long-term impacts of these disposal methods are not yet well documented.
-At present, municipal solid waste landfills are allowed to accept Class B firefighting foam, but may choose not to.
-Contact a waste disposal contractor to determine the specific options available to you based on your location.
+For disposal of AFFF, consult the manufacturer for disposal recommendations or refer to U.S. EPA's updated interim guidance on the destruction and disposal of PFAS.
+The long-term impacts of disposal are not yet well documented.
+At present, municipal solid waste landfills are allowed to accept Class B firefighting foam, but may chose not to.
+Underground injection in permitted Class I deep wells may also be a disposal option.
+Contact a waste disposal contractor to determine the specific options available based on your location.

 U.S. EPA has also identified thermal treatment options as an available destruction technology.
 However, the incineration of AFFF containing PFAS is prohibited in Illinois.
 See 415 ILCS 5/22.62.